maxonary/student-council/statute/statute.md

 (4) If a portfolio role becomes vacant, the Student General Assembly may hold a by-election at the next regular or extraordinary meeting.
 Vacancies in Academic Senate or Study Program Council seats are filled by program-specific by-elections.
 Until then, the President may assign interim coverage to another Council member.

-(5) If a vacancy affects the gender quota as defined in § 4(5), the by-election must prioritize candidates from the underrepresented gender to maintain quota compliance.
+(5) By-elections follow the same ranked-choice voting system as regular elections.

 ## 7 - Convening